Multiplicative non-Gaussian model error estimation in data assimilation: Introduction

-This work aims to propose a methodology for model uncertainty estimation in such a setting.
-It is specifically designed for partially observed systems and requires no a priori knowledge of the sub-grid scale processes.
-The method is suited to systems where a locality and symmetry assumption can be invoked, as this is used to regularize the ill-posed problem of estimating model errors from partial observations.
+We propose a methodology for model uncertainty estimation that is specifically designed for partially observed systems and does not require knowledge of the sub-grid scale processes.
+The method is suited to systems where a locality and homogeneity assumption can be invoked, as this is used to regularize the ill-posed problem of estimating model errors from partial observations.
 In such systems, errors due to sub-grid scale processes are dependent only on neighboring states instead of the full resolved state vector, and the error statistics are the same at each location in space, or over larger parts of state space with similar physics.

-The approach aims to first estimate the conditional probability density of additive model errors given the state of the system.
-Additive errors are estimated at a time resolution equal to the observation interval.
-Samples from this density can then by combined with forward model simulations to generate a forecast density in any ensemble-based data assimilation framework.
-Model errors are estimated over a training period by minimizing their conditional variance, constrained by available observations.
-Special is that these errors are binned conditioned on the previous model state during the minimization process, allowing for the recovery of complex error structures.
-Finally, the use of nonparametric density estimation techniques allows for the characterization of highly non-Gaussian errors.
+The approach first approximates the conditional probability distribution of additive model errors given some informative covariates (e.g. state of the system).
+This density is calculated from estimated model error realisations.
+These are obtained during a training phase by minimizing their variance conditioned on the informative covariates, constrained by available observations.
+Samples from the estimated distribution can then by combined with forward model simulations to generate a forecast distribution in any ensemble data assimilation framework.
+The distribution estimate is nonparametric, allowing for the characterization of highly non-Gaussian errors.
 We demonstrate its efficacy through numerical experiments with the multi-scale Lorenz 96 system.
 The forecast model in the assimilation experiment is the single layer Lorenz 96, so that model errors arise from the unresolved high frequency fast variables.
-The proposed approach is compared to two benchmark methods in terms of the ability to recover the true model error structure and the impact on assimilation and forecast quality. \\
+The proposed approach is compared to two benchmark methods in terms of the ability to recover the true model error structure and the impact on assimilation and forecast quality.